 - Do I have to pay any monthly fees?

-- Will I be charged when I perform a transaction (e.g. taking money out of an ATM, using my bank's debit card, etc.)?
+- Will I be charged when I perform a transaction (e.g. taking money out of an ATM, using my bank's debit card, transferring money from another account, etc.)?

-- Is there a branch (a local bank) in a location convenient to me?
+- Is there a branch (a local bank or credit union) in a location convenient to me?

 - What other benefits does this account give me?
-Some banks offer perks to hook people in, but it’s a good idea to think about the other aspects of the account first.
+Some banks offer perks to hook people in, but it’s a good idea to think about the other aspects listed above first.

-You’ll need ID and proof of address to set up an account.
-For more tips, check out the Banking page on the Student Services website.
+Remember, you’ll need ID and proof of address to set up an account!

 DON’T: Forget to check your bank account